MinesonTeam/AdvancedAPI/README.md

 ## About

-AdvancedAPI provides a simple code, for example, ItemBuilder, SimpleInventory, SimpleCommand which can be used to create things faster.
+AdvancedAPI provides for example, ItemBuilder, AdvancedInventory, AdvancedCommand which can be used to create things faster.

 ## Issues